sgclasher/agentblueprint/README.md

 **🗄️ Database Status**: All client profile data is now exclusively stored in Supabase, with all `localStorage` fallbacks and migration code removed.
 This provides a more secure, scalable, and centralized data architecture.

-**🤖 AI Integration Status**: ✅ Mostly Complete OpenAI GPT-4o integration with intelligent timeline generation, structured prompt engineering, transparent error handling, and comprehensive validation.
-Environment configuration verified via debug endpoint. **⚠️ Missing timeline caching - regenerates on every page refresh (wasteful).
-Progress bar scroll sync still broken on left sidebar.**
+**🤖 AI Integration Status**: ✅ **Architectural Refactor Complete!** The AI integration has been refactored into a centralized, provider-agnostic `aiService`.
+This new architecture is more secure, scalable, and ready for future AI features.
+All LLM calls are now handled server-side. **⚠️ The next critical step is to implement database-backed caching for generated timelines to prevent unnecessary API calls and persist user data.**

 **🧪 Testing Status**: Simple MVP testing approach with 9 passing smoke tests including Supabase mocking and AI integration error handling.
 All tests continue to pass with AI integration updates.
 See `MVP_TESTING_SUMMARY.md` for details.